cga-garcia/EasyCA/README.md

 - create the private key
 - create the certificate + signature
 - packages the certificate in PEM + PKCS12 (for Windows) formats

+The script asks some questions during the creation process = answear 'y'

+Then it asks for a passphrase = this is for the PKCS12 package that contains the public AND the private key.
+So it has to be crypted

+It is possible to set an empty passphrase even if this is a bit dangerous.

 ```
 ./bin/cert-info.sh